-A2P SMS has a myriad of capabilities that can be used to enhance any business.
+A2P SMS has a myriad of capabilities that can enhance any business.
 Learn about the different features of these services and how they work.

 Most Web SMS Services will have an online user interface that can be accessed through a web browser.
 There will generally be a way to upload a list and send a message to that list.
 The quality of services varies a lot but they are becoming easier to use every day.

-High quality SMS services will have a lot of value added features such as:
+High-quality online SMS services will have a lot of value-added features such as:

 Email SMS is the process of sending a text message to a mobile phone using email.
 A special email address is defined using the mobile number and the gateway address.

-Sending an email to this address will deliver its contents to the mobile phone, and when replying the message will be returned to email.
-This process is known as 2 way SMS.
+Sending an email to this address will deliver its contents to the mobile phone, and when it replies to the message, vice versa.
+This process is known as 2 Way SMS.

 An Application Programming Interface (API) is a set of easy to follow instructions and commands that a programmer can use to integrate services into their application.
-In the case of SMS it is used for sending text messages, adding contacts to lists, and processing replies and reports.
+In the case of SMS, it’s for sending text messages, adding contacts to lists, and processing replies and reports.

-Some SMS API’s can have downloadable applications called clients or wrappers.
-These can be used to talk to the SMS API gateway in conjunction with customised code samples, to add the API services into any application.
+Some SMS APIs have downloadable applications called clients or wrappers.
+These talk to the SMS API gateway and have customised code samples that help developers add the API services into any application.

 SMS API Integration

-In order to integrate an SMS service via an API you will need to have access to programming skills in the language that your destination application is coded in.
+In order to integrate an online SMS service via an API, you will need to have access to programming skills in the language that your destination application is coded in.

 The first stage will be to have the programmer evaluate the API documentation to ensure that it has the services you require for your application.